regenrek/nuxt-storyblok-starter/README.md

-# nuxt-storyblok-starter
+# Nuxt.js Storyblok Starter

 Nuxt Storyblok Starter Kit is a project template for building Websites on top of the popular Storyblok CMS, TailwindCSS 2, PostCSS and many more.

 Helping you to stay productive following and eliminating repetive tasks.

+- 🎲 &nbsp;Demos on CodeSandbox - WIP
+- 📖 &nbsp;Read the documentation - WIP

 ## Quickstart

-Clone the project and install depencies
+Clone the project and install dependencies
 ```
 git clone git@github.com:regenrek/nuxt-storyblok-starter.git my-project

 yarn # install
 yarn dev # start develop server
 ```

+📖 Read the documentation - WIP

 ## What's inside